T-Dancer

 High Fidelity Prototype

-Lastly, I developed a high-fidelity prototype which encompasses each of the elements.
+Lastly, I developed a functional, high-fidelity prototype fully realizes the project’s vision,

 Due to Touch Designer allowing only editable links, I've provided documentation of the experience in action!